Weed vs. Hash: A Journey Through Cultivation, Production, and History

 Both cannabis flower and hashish offer unique experiences for users, with the choice ultimately coming down to individual preferences and desired effects.

 Hashish is generally more potent than cannabis flower due to its concentrated nature, with higher levels of THC and other cannabinoids.
 This makes hashish an attractive option for those seeking stronger effects or requiring smaller amounts for medicinal purposes.
 Patients looking for consistent and convenient dosing for their health conditions can buy pre-rolled joints that match their needs and preferences.

 Flavour and aroma

 Cannabis flower boasts a wide range of flavours and aromas due to the diverse terpene profiles found in different strains.
+Checkout our in-depth terpenes chart.
 Hashish also offers a unique flavour experience, with the production method and region influencing the taste and aroma.

 Methods of consumption

-Cannabis flower can be smoked in pre rolls, infused pre rolls, vaporized, or used as an ingredient in edibles and other preparations.
+Cannabis flower can be smoked in some of the best pre-rolled joints, infused pre rolls, vaporized, or used as an ingredient in edibles and other preparations.
 Hashish, while also versatile, is often consumed by smoking or vaporizing, either alone or mixed with cannabis flower or tobacco.

 Tradition and culture